Alison Miller, PhD

 Hurley received his MPH in Health Behavior and Health Education from the University of Michigan School of Public Health in 2019.
 Prior to graduate school, Hurley received his BS in Biopsychology, Cognition, and Neuroscience from the University of Michigan.
 Hurley is interested in promoting health equity among youth.

-Cassidy Kearney
+Cassie Kearney

 Research Assistant